Soak Up the Sun at Some of the Best Patios in Austin

 Pet adoption is so big in Austin that the joke goes you’re not even a dog person unless you have two or more pups.
 It makes sense then that Yard Bar is such a popular spot—not only does its spacious patio make for a great place to meet the whole crew, it literally doubles as a dog park.
 Yard Bar’s staff even provides a watchful eye on your dogs, so Fido’s tendency to bark at the entrance gate won’t get in the way of you downing drinks.
 And while your furry pal may have to stick to water only, your human metabolism can process all the sugar in a Doc Brown’s Zoomies cocktail, made with grapefruit vodka, St. Germaine, and mint simple syrup.

 Banger's Sausage House & Beer Garden

 From the outside, with its expansive lot and redwood paneling, Banger’s looks like the classiest house on the block.
-Inside however, things are a lot less formal and a lot more fun—it’s the type of beer garden where you can waste the day away pint by pint.
-This is especially true during their legendary weekend brunches, which light up Rainey Street with music and the kind of general merriment you can hear from miles away.
-Warm up with one of their trademark sausages or subs to the sounds of a live brass band.
+Inside, however, things are a lot less formal and a lot more fun—it’s the type of beer garden where you can easily waste an entire day away pint by pint.
+This is especially true during their legendary weekend brunches, which light up Rainey Street with music and the kind of general merriment you can hear miles away.
+Fill your stomach with one of their trademark sausages or subs to the sounds of a live brass band.
 And if you want to wash that all down with something unique, check out the Sabé Sake Margarita on draft, featuring tequila-infused Japanese sake with hints of roasted agave.

 The Salty Sow